-Fifty-four year old Mark Rose’s journey through life hasn’t always been the easiest.
+Fifty-four year old Mark Rose’s journey through life hasn’t always been easy.
 After only attending one day of tenth grade, Mark walked away from the opportunity to further his education.
 He became a father at 18 and later earned his GED in order to join the military at age 25.
-Although he had long considered becoming a nurse, Mark found himself making a living in retail management.
+Although he had long considered becoming a nurse, Mark found himself making a living in retail management once his military service had ended.

 In time, Mark looked at life differently.
 It was an awakening.
 After the sadness of losing a child to a heart defect and his mother whom he cared for, he felt compelled to pursue his dream of saving lives.
 With the support of his wife Denise, he began a new path and enrolled in the Surgical Technology program at COTC.